Tekki/sql-ledger/doc/translations.md

 the current accounting standards of your country.

-Only modify translation strings in the original code if you intend to patch the application and create a pull request on GitHub.
+Only modify translation strings in the original code if you intend to patch the application and create a pull request on GitHub or send a path to SourceHut.
 Changing them otherwise risks breaking future updates.
 For your private translation, create a new directory.

 To add a new translation:
 - Create a directory for the language.